 Under New York law, an employee can bring a breach of contract action where the employee can show that the employer made its employee aware of an express written policy limiting the employer's ability to take adverse employment actions, and the employee detrimentally relied on that policy in accepting employment.
 Accordingly, "workplace policies, including university policies that relate to a university's relationship with its faculty, can create binding and actionable contracts.
-Such policies can form part of the essential employment understandings between a member of the faculty and the university and can have the force of contract."
-See e.g., O'Neill v.
-New York Univ., 97 A.D.3d 199, 944 N.Y.S.2d 503, 512-13 (App.
+Such policies can form part of the essential employment understandings between a member of the faculty and the university and can have the force of contract" (see, for example, O'Neill v.
+New York Univ., 97 A.D.3d 199, 944 N.Y.S.2d 503, 512-13, App.
 Div.
 2012; Matter of Monaco v.
 New York Univ., 145 A.D.3d 567, 43 N.Y.S.3d 328, 2016 N.Y.
 App.
 Div.
-LEXIS 8323 (2016).
+LEXIS 8323, 2016).
 In Monaco, the university appealed.
 The appellate court's analysis directly conflicts with the language of the 1940 Statement.
 The court found that the faculty and amici curiae improperly gave meaning to the following phrase in a faculty handbook: "a sufficient degree of economic security to make the profession of teaching attractive to men and women of ability" (from the 1940 Statement).
 This phrase, according to the court, is prefatory, rather than defined.
-It is part of the Faculty Handbook does not explain how one can obtain tenure.
+It is part of the faculty handbook section, "Case for Academic Tenure," which explains why tenure is desirable, yet the faculty handbook does not explain how one can obtain tenure.
 Rather, "the tenure process is detailed elsewhere, and, critically, there is no meaningful discussion of compensation at all, except that set forth in the Faculty Handbook's salary grievance section.
-Thus, contrary to the Professors' contention, 'economic security,' standing alone, simply does not confer any contractual rights or obligations."
-Monaco v.
+Thus, contrary to the Professors' contention, 'economic security,' standing alone, simply does not confer any contractual rights or obligations" (Monaco v.
 New York Univ., 2022 N.Y.
 App.
 Div.
-LEXIS 1118, 12-13, 2022 NY Slip Op 01125, 5-6, 2022 WL 516793 (2022).
+LEXIS 1118, 12-13, 2022 NY Slip Op 01125, 5-6, 2022 WL 516793, 2022).